abhayanand08/Juiccy/README.md

 ```bash
 cd Juiccy
 ```
-4. Thereafter to the client directory
+4. Thereafter to the client directory.
 ```bash
 cd client
 ```
-5. Now install the necessary dependencies
+5. Now install the necessary dependencies.

    * For Windows:
    ```bash